UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 The `colorful_text` spec will have text size `45.0` and also a [`TextLineColor`](bevy_cobweb_ui::prelude::TextLineColor) loadable.

-**Scene node spec**
+**Spec request in scene node**

-You can insert a spec to a path position in the scene tree with `path_identifier(#spec:spec_to_insert)`.
+You can insert a spec to a scene node with `path_identifier(#spec:spec_to_insert)`.
 When the spec is inserted, all parameters saved in the spec will be inserted to their positions in the spec content.
 Any nested specs in the spec content will also be inserted and their params resolved.

 Here is a shortened version of the 'hello world' example from above:
 ```json